cdl-mint/Niryo/README.md

  ## General Points to Consider when setting up the Ned Robot:

  Since we used the ros melodic version for setting up the niryo robot the respective ubuntu version was needed to be installed on the remote pc.
-This was of the ubuntu version 18.04
+This was of the ubuntu version 18.04.

+ The Ned 1 package comes with a ready assembled robot.
+Depending on the application, there might be specific setups needed.
+However these will be described carefully in each application at the readme file.
+Therefore the software steps needed for ned 1 will be listed here:
+ 1.